peacedudee/ppt-studio/TechnicalDocumentation.md

 ```
 This wires services to `.env.development`, mounts the backend code into the containers, and exposes Redis on `localhost:6379` for debugging.

+The Vite frontend reads `VITE_API_URL` from `frontend/.env.development` (ignored by git).
+By default it points to `http://localhost:8000`, so `npm run dev` will call the locally running FastAPI service while the compose stack is up.

 #### 7.2.
 Production-equivalent Validation
 Use the production override to inspect the final container wiring without launching Cloud Run:
 ```